PyAr/tutorial/original/floatingpoint.rst

    >>> 0.1
    0.1000000000000000055511151231257827021181583404541015625

 instead!
-The Python prompt uses the builtin :func:`repr` function to obtain a string version of everything it displays.
+The Python prompt uses the built-in :func:`repr` function to obtain a string version of everything it displays.
 For floats, ``repr(float)`` rounds the true decimal value to 17 significant digits, giving ::